 Life Sciences/Chemistry and Biochemistry Lunchbags

-During the weekly lunch bag series, students present either their own research or a recent paper from the primary literature.
+During the weekly lunch bag series, students present their own research.
 These more informal settings allow an atmosphere where students feel comfortable to ask questions of the presenter as well as to be questioned on their own work.
 Biochemistry students participate in both the Life Sciences Lunchbag held on Mondays and the Chemistry and Biochemistry Lunchbags held on Wednesdays.

 Biochemistry and other Life Science majors can be involved in the Interterm Science Teaching Internship to experience teaching in a high school classroom.
 In this program, Smith students teach a laboratory on the molecular genetics of taste perception to 9th grade biology students at the nearby Northampton High School.
 The interns teach the students at the high school for the first two days of the experiment, then host the NHS students at Smith where they complete the experiment and tour the college's Life Science Centers: the Center for Molecular Biology (CMB), the Center for Microscopy (CMI) and the Center for Proteomics (CFP).
 This internship is a great opportunity for Smith undergraduates to explore teaching and see if it might be a future career for them.
 More information is available on the CMB Web site.